Pmpate8681/JavaClass/README.md

-# JavaClass
-Creation of a simple class in Java
+This project demonstrates the construction of a class in Java.
+A Student class that contains some instance data.